 - The digital thermostat is unresponsive or has no power.

-If you have a digital thermostat, you should change the batteries in it once a year.
-If it’s been a while since you put in new batteries, try doing this and see if it fixes the problem.
+If you have a digital thermostat, then you should change the batteries in it once a year.
+If it has been a while since you put in new batteries, try doing this and see if it fixes the problem.
 Otherwise, call an HVAC technician to take a look at your thermostat.
 It might require recalibration or replacement.

 Problematic Pilot Light

 There are a few things that can go wrong with the pilot light on a gas furnace.
 Under normal conditions, the pilot light should have a steady blue flame.
 If you notice that your pilot light has a flickering yellow light instead, it’s time to call the HVAC company.
 A flicking flame may mean that the heat exchanger is cracked.